Best Rock Albums 1990s

 Nine Inch Nails

 The Downward Spiral is a beautifully decayed artifact of pain, rage, and self-destruction.
-It drags you under, locking you inside a mind that’s fraying at the edges.
-The industrial beats hit like blunt-force trauma and the whispers and screams feel too close for comfort.
+It drags you under and locks you inside a mind that’s fraying at the edges.
+The beats hit like blunt-force trauma, the synths slash like exposed wire, and the whispers and screams feel too close for comfort.

 Alice in Chains